History of Istanbul in Timeline

 In 1923, after the Turkish War of Independence, Ankara replaced Istanbul as the capital of the newly formed Republic of Turkey.

-In 1923, the capacity of the Silahtarağa Power Station was 23 megawatts.
+In 1923, following the founding of the Turkish Republic, the Silahtarağa Power Station underwent renovations to meet Istanbul's growing electricity demand, increasing its capacity to 23 megawatts.

 1923: Development as a Turkish City